Always From Scratch

 Instructions

 • Remove your sweet Italian sausage from the refrigerator 30 minutes prior to cooking.
 Bring a large dutch oven to medium-high heat.
 Add 1 tablespoon olive oil.
-Place the ground sausage into the pan in a very flat patty.
+Place the ground sausage into the pan.
 Let it sear for 3 minutes untouched.
 Then use a wooden spoon to break it up and continue cooking until brown.
 Remove with a slotted spoon and set it aside.

 • Add the crushed tomatoes and bring to a simmer.
-Season with salt and pepper again.
-Add the chicken broth and bring to a simmer again.
+Season with 1 teaspoon salt.
+Add the chicken stock and bring to a simmer again.
 Once simmering, return the sausage to the pot and add the cannellini beans and the parsley.
 Simmer for 20 minutes.
-Add the tortellini.
-Cook as directed on the bag but add a minute or 2 since you are simmering and not boiling.

 • Remove the soup from the heat, stir in the heavy cream, and serve.
 Sprinkle parmesan on the soup when serving.